MacMaru/beep-infrastructure/README.md

 ```
 cdk diff
 ```
+**Always consult with your local AWS specialist before deployment, if you are unsure of what you are doing.**

 Deploy the changes:
 ```
 cdk deploy
 ```

-**Always consult with your local AWS specialist if you are unsure of what you are doing.**
+## Development

+Use the [reference documentation](https://docs.aws.amazon.com/cdk/api/latest/) to get an understanding of the concepts.

 ## Debugging